Ahmet532/cobalt-fabric/CONTRIBUTING.md

 I use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 ## I Use [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase.
-We actively welcome your pull requests:
+I actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
 2. Document the changes you've made.